-First 5 yers (2011-2015)
+First 5 years (2011-2015)

 - 1. Identify and resolve all past due maintenance requirements that create safety and/or major repair issues if not done in a timely manner.
 (See Appendix(s) ii&iii) - 2.
 Fund preventive maintenance programs to reduce the cost of repairs. - 3.
-Identify, create and fund a publicity entity that will provide clear information to the public on why and how taxpayer investment dollars are needed and spent for education and recreation projects. - 4.
-Start looking now for possible land sites in the Nantahala area for a new school that may be needed within the next decade. - 5.
 Upgrade Franklin High School to bring it into the 21st Century as part of a longer range plan to expand the facility to accommodate projected growth over the next 20 years.
-(See detailed recommendations on two options and the estimated cost impact in Appendix ii).
+(See detailed recommendations on two options and the estimated cost impact in Appendix ii). - 4.
+Begin lobbying for State and Federal changes in educational programs to allow more local flexibility in planning the school year, method of teaching and technologies used. - 5.
+Consider creating a technology review committee that will update the subcommittee and the School Board annually on changes, opportunities and effectiveness for utilizing virtual teaching technology and methods at the lower grade levels (K-12 and below).

-- 6. Create a dedicated funding source for Education and Recreation.
-A sales tax dedicated for these quality of life programs will be the less costly way to fund them since the population of Macon County around the Franklin area doubles each summer and the population in Highlands increases by 8 times due to tourists and second home buyers.
-Therefore the costs to the year round citizens of Macon County will be lower than if the funding was to come from an increase in real estate taxes. - 7.
-Begin lobbying for State and Federal changes in educational programs to allow more local flexibility in planning the school year, method of teaching and technologies used. - 8.
-Create a technology review committee that will update the sub committee, the School Board and Commissioners annually on changes, opportunities and effectiveness for utilizing virtual teaching technology and methods at the lower grade levels (K-12 and below). - 9.
-Obtain funding for the new building at Southwestern Community College.
+6. Seek to obtain funding for the new building at Southwestern Community College.